 You can go for custom development in case your startup is going through the following conditions:

-But if you decided to hire a dedicated team of programmers to tailor your idea and build a custom solution make sure to look for the following qualities in the outsourced company and its team:
+If you decide to follow this path, look for the following qualities in the outsourced company and its team:

 Both no-code platforms and custom development has their own perks and pitfalls but it's your responsibility to understand their significance individually and make a wise decision to cherry-pick the best for your startup.